JulianKarlBauer/mechkit/paper/paper.md

 The Python package `mechkit` is a toolkit for researchers in the field of continuum mechanics and material modeling.
-`mechkit` **Why capitalized?** contains methods and operators that facilitate common tasks within tensor algebra and tensor notation.
+`mechkit` contains methods and operators that simplify common tasks - especially in the area of tensor algebra and tensor notation.

 In the context of engineering applications in three spatial dimensions, deformations and stresses in solids are usually described by second-order tensors.